 Even though they have an observatory, you won’t really be able to use it because professional astronomers and scientists will use it ones it gets dark outside.
 So get ready to have your own telescope with you or as I said before – your eyes are enough.

 Wiruna, Blue Mountains

 Okay, let me tell you this: The ASNSW.COM’s website is almost non-existent.
 Check out asnsw.com if you don’t believe me.
 And some might think that Wiruna doesn’t exist either.

 But it does and it is actually their “premier dark sky site” where they host stargazing events from beginners till professionals.
 If you want to know more about their stargazing events, go to their “meetings and events” page.

 25 km north of Sidney lies Terrey Hills which is the Northern Sydney Astronomical Society’s secret hideout (I am just joking).
 Amateurs and professionals meet there for stargazing events.

-Of course it is not as great as a dark-sky site, but being only 25km away from Sidney, this is one of the best spots for some spontanous stargazing.
+Of course, it is not as great as a dark-sky site, but being only 25km away from Sidney, this is one of the best spots for some spontaneous stargazing.